 A. “Harassment” is unwelcome physical or verbal behaviour that is offensive to one person or a group and creates a difficult or hostile environment.
-It may be related to gender, disability, age, religion, nationality, sexual orientation of some other personal characteristic.
+It may be related to gender, disability, age, religion, nationality, sexual orientation or some other personal characteristic.
 Some examples of harassment are indecent remarks, ridicule, malicious gossip, touching and aggressive behaviour.
 Harassment is not acceptable.
-CLS aims to provide a caring and safe place for all students that is free from all forms of harassment or bullying.
+CLS aims to provide a caring and safe place for all learners that is free from all forms of harassment or bullying.
 If you wish to make a complaint, it will be investigated and appropriate action taken.

 Q: What can I do if I feel I have been treated badly by someone else because of a personal characteristic?

 A: CLS will not tolerate any form of personal insults or abuse by anyone.
-Even if someone makes a comment he/she don’t think matters or hurts anyone else, if you think it is offensive, either to yourself or someone else, you can report this to a member of staff.
+Even if someone makes a comment they don’t think matters or hurts anyone else, if you think it is offensive, either to yourself or someone else, you can report this to a member of staff.
 We will always investigate.